Multiplier Spectra and the Moduli Space of Degree 3 Morphisms on P1: Rational Maps

 \section{Rational Maps}

-\begin{thm} The value $\deg(\tau_{3,2}) = 12$. \end{thm} \begin{proof} The proof proceeds in two steps, first we determine a zero-dimensional variety whose points give the coefficients of the map.
+We now prove Theorem \ref{thm_32}. \begin{proof} The proof proceeds in two steps.
+First we determine a zero-dimensional variety whose points give the coefficients of the map.
 Then we determine the number of points on this variety.

 Recall that $\deg(\tau_3) = \#(\tau_3^{-1}(P))$ for a generic point $P$.
-Generically, there are $4$ distinct fixed points $(\lambda_i = 1$ is a closed condition) and at least one 2-periodic point which is not also a fixed point ($\lambda_i \neq -1$).
+Generically, there are $4$ distinct fixed points ($\lambda_i = 1$ is a closed condition) and at least one 2-periodic point which is not also a fixed point ($\lambda_i \neq -1$).

 We dehomogenize and write $\phi$ as a rational map denoted as $\bar{\phi}(z)$ We label the coefficients of the general such map as